thinkjs/www.thinkjs.org/view/en/doc/2.2/question.md

 ### current path is not thinkjs project.

-使用 thinkjs 命令创建一些 adapter 或者 model 之类时，有时候会报 `current path is not thinkjs project` 的错误。
+When you use thinkjs command to create adapter or model, cli will return error like `current path is not thinkjs project` sometime.

-这是因为在用 `thinkjs new project` 来创建项目时，会在项目下创建一个名为 `.thinkjsrc` 的文件，这个文件里有对项目的一些描述。后续创建 adapter 等功能时需要读取这个文件，如果这个文件丢失，那么就会报 `current path is not thinkjs project` 错误。
+When we use `thinkjs new project` command to create project, it will auto create a file named `.thinkjsrc` to store some description for this project.
+And creating adapter and model are depends on this file.
+If you miss this file, ThinkJS will return `current path is not thinkjs project` error.

-解决方案也很简单，找个目录创建一个模式一样的项目，然后把 `.thinkjsrc` 文件拷贝到当前项目下即可。
+To resolve this problem, you can copy `.thinkjsrc` file from anohter same project.

-`注`：`.thinkjsrc` 文件需要纳入到项目版本管理中，不然后续会持续出现这个问题。
+`tip`：`.thinkjsrc` file needs version control or will display this error someday.